-Final Bonus: Run Tax Scenarios Before The Year Ends
+Final Bonus: Run Various Tax Scenarios

 After spending countless hours trying to come up with a spreadsheet of my own, I realized there were too many moving parts to the tax code to figure it all out in one sheet.

 Thankfully, someone else spent thousands of hours coming up with a comprehensive spreadsheet that could make all the calculations I wanted to see.

 Now, with this tool, I can run scenarios showing how end-of-year Roth conversions or charitable giving might affect my Section 199A QBI deduction, child tax credit, marginal tax bracket, and more.
 With a QBI deduction worth $18,000, a child tax credit worth $4,000 and tens of thousands in donations, it’s enlightening to see how these all interact.